Kosta Bajić: Besëlidhja Lezhë

 He started the 2016 in style, scoring a hat-trick in a 4–0 home win against Kazma in the matchday 15.
 In March, Bajić scored two braces in the 4–0 victories against Ada Velipojë on 6th and 19th.
 In the penultimate week of the season, Bajić made history by scoring all six goals of his team in a 6–7 home defeat to Adriatiku Mamurras, taking his tally up to 23 goals.
 With 23 league goals, Bajić clinched the Golden Boot as the league top goalscorer, scoring one more than Erzeni Shijak's Ermir Rezi.
 Besëlidhja Lezhë once again failed to secure a spot in Albanian Superliga for the next season.

 Bajić kicked off his third Besëlidhja Lezhë season on 24 September 2016 by playing full-90 minutes in a 0–1 win at Besa Kavajë.
 He also played in the two-legged tie against Erzeni valid for the first round of Albanian Cup, scoring in the second leg to help Besëlidhja progress to the next round with the aggregate 5–3.
 He netted his first league strike of the season on 12 October in the 2–3 win against Erzeni, scoring the third of the match.
 Ten days later, Bajić was again on target, scoring the lone goal in the last moments of the match against Kastrioti Krujë, lifting his team in the second position.

+In July 2020, Bajić joined Zvijezda Gradačac from Bosnian second-tier rivals Bratstvo Gračanica.